March 31, 2025

 3. Examining Evidence and Arguments

-These questions help critically evaluate and validate arguments.
+These questions help critically examine and validate arguments.

-• Application in E-Learning: For instance, integrate a learning module into an online course on academic work where your course participants must evaluate various sources.
+• Application in E-Learning: For example, integrate a learning module in an online course on scientific work where your participants need to evaluate various sources.

 4. Exploring Alternatives and Perspectives